florianschafer/frogspawn/README.md

 strict condition on the desired clustering outcome that is inherent to the graph itself.

-Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed in such a way that every cluster is required to satisfy a certain consistency/overlap criterion with regards to its parent.
+Secondly, after the recursive clustering has terminated, the resulting binary tree is postprocessed in such a way that every cluster is required to satisfy a certain similarity criterion with regards to its parent.
 Clusters that do not automatically fulfill that condition, are "pushed up" the cluster tree until it is satisfied.
 This not only counteracts the "shaving" phenomenon, where the resulting tree becomes a mere artifact of the recursive bisection process, but also imposes a more natural structure on the cluster hierarchy while also doing away with the strictly